shannja/vedaherb/README.md

 - **State Management:** Riverpod
 - **Local AI:** LiteRT (formerly TensorFlow Lite) for Vision & Gemma 3 for NLP
 - **Database:** ObjectBox (NoSQL / Vector Database)

-> Made by CPE Department of Mapúa Malayan Colleges Laguna for P2A ASEAN AI Hackathon 2026